The COLIBRE project: cosmological hydrodynamical simulations of galaxy formation and evolution: The simulations

 \section{The simulations}

 The \colibre\ simulation suite includes two types of models, simulations with thermally-driven AGN feedback and simulations with hybrid, i.e.\ thermal plus jet, AGN feedback.
 There are three resolutions, corresponding to mean particle masses (both for baryons and CDM) of $\sim 10^5$, $10^6$, and $10^7~\Msun$.
 Comoving box sizes start at 25~cMpc and increase by powers of 2.
-The maximum box sizes are 50, 200, and 400~cMpc for the high-, intermediate-, and low-resolution runs, respectively.
+The maximum box sizes are 100, 200, and 400~cMpc for the high-, intermediate-, and low-resolution runs, respectively.
+All but the 50 and 100~cMpc high-resolution simulations have already reached $z=0$.

 Table~\ref{tbl:simulations} lists all hydrodynamic simulation runs.
 The run identifier indicates the box size in cMpc (prefix `L'), the rounded log base 10 of the initial mean particle mass in solar masses (prefix `m') and the type of AGN feedback (default is thermal, `h' indicates hybrid).
 For example, run L200m6 is a box of 200~cMpc on a side with a particle mass $\sim 10^6\,\Msun$ and using purely thermally-driven AGN feedback.